hpc/shasta_wrapper/ReadMe.md

 # Shasta Wrapper

-Simplifies the administration of cray shasta systems.
+Scripting to simplify the administration of HPE Cray EX Systems

 ## Building
 ### rpm